 The effects on inequality can be seen.
 There was a time when more intelligent and less intelligent people worked about the same jobs.
 Even geniuses were usually destined to plow a field alongside their neighbors.
 Today, by contrast, the more gifted can make a lot of money as physicists and programmers, while jobs like farmer (which once could support a family) is no longer as available as it was, to the detriment of the non-gifted.
 I propose that this is a problem because an enormous amount of prosperity is being created, but it is only available to the select few, those who go to the best colleges and are compensated in a manner befitting of the economy.
 Perhaps the only “work left to be done” can only be done by a small number of very cognitively skilled people, and we are blind to this fact because everyone else is given grunt work, keeping up the appearance of employment.
 This is called the cognitive stratification of society.

 I agree with the problem that Autor predicts, but not his solution.
 Autor proposes Universal Basic Income, which he calls a Basic Income Guarantee, whereby everyone receives money from the government unconditionally.
 He explains that it will be affordable with a value-added tax.
 I call it Universal Basic Income (UBI) like a regular person.
 I have two principal objections to his proposal.

-First, I admit that UBI, if correctly, is superior to our current welfare system
+First, I admit that UBI, if implemented correctly, is superior to our current welfare system.

 The current welfare system: